marutypes/SaddleUp/README.md

 ## 🔧 Usage 🔧

-SaddleUp allows you to test components with a focus on type safety and testing based on a component’s external API.
-In order to keep the API small and easy-to-use, it will generally track to only the latest minor release of React.

 ### The Gist

 A testcase using saddle tends to have more or less the following structure: